When are graph DBs indispensable?

 In this example, we will detect review fraud by using the following schema:

-- Download and unzip the NeoNode package –
+- Download and unzip the NeoNode package – for Windows, for Linux/macOS (OS X).

 - Navigate to the directory where you saved the unzipped files.